 Hypnosis is a means of moving into a perfectly natural state of mind, that people actually move in and out of several times a day.
 Everyone has experienced this trance like state, although they may not have called it hypnosis.
 Daydreaming, reading, driving are all examples of every day tasks when we may enter an altered state of awareness.

 Have you ever had the experience of driving along the motorway and thinking you cannot recall the last junctions or towns you passed?

-Or have you ever been so engrossed in a TV programme, a book, a film or computer game that you’ve lost track of time, or not realized that someone has been talking to you?
+Or have you ever been so engrossed in a TV programme, a book, a film or social media that you’ve lost track of time, or not realised that someone has been talking to you?

-So you see, when a hypnotherapist guides you into hypnosis they are not asking you to experience anything strange that you haven’t experienced before.
+When a Hypnotherapist guides you into hypnosis they are not asking you to experience anything strange that you haven’t experienced before.
 This is why sometimes people come out of hypnosis unsure whether they were actually hypnotised or not, as it is such a familiar feeling.
-The extraordinary quality of relaxation you can achieve with hypnosis is extremely beneficial and a natural state of awareness for your mind.
+The extraordinary quality of relaxation you can achieve with hypnosis is extremely beneficial, puts you firmly in control of your experience and is a natural state of awareness for your mind.

 If you or your partner has any specific concerns, I am more than happy to discuss this further with you and provide the latest scientific evidence and research to reassure if necessary.